PawanSekhon/PawandeepBookStore/README.txt

 moved homecontroller.cs into areas>customers>controllers folder and deleted the models and data folder in customers folder.
-[Area("Customer")] // Added this Area attribute to specify the area moved the Views>home into cutomers>views
+[Area("Customer")] // Added this Area attribute to specify the area moved the Views>home into cutomers>views it does not run now. following further steps whether it run or not.
+Copy and pasted "_ViewImports.cshtml" and "_ViewStart.cshtml" into Customer Area.